JeongjinLee88/Transformed-Linear-Prediction-for-Extremes/README.md

 * negPf_test.Rdata: contains a test set with Pareto margins added.
 * N_train.Rdata: contains a training set with Gaussian margins added.
 * N_test.Rdata: contains a test set with Gaussian margins added.
-* AngCPD_coal.Rdata, AngCPD_paper.Rdata, AngCPD_beer.Rdata: continas saved angles and angular masses by decomposition of a prediction IPM estimated in a training set for the corresponding company.
+* AngCPD_coal.Rdata, AngCPD_paper.Rdata, AngCPD_beer.Rdata: contains saved angles and angular masses by decomposition of a prediction IPM estimated in a training set for the corresponding company.

 7_Ang_CPD.R uses completely positive decomposition to obtain a $2 \times q$ nonnegative matrix $B$.
 The computational time depends on the dimension of $q$ and the number of iterations in a for loop.
 By default, we choose $q$ to be 9 and set the number of iterations to 5000.
-This function takes approximately 20-30 minutes to obtain 300-400 angles and angular masses.
+This function takes approximately 2-3 minutes to obtain about 500 angles and angular masses.
 If users want to skip this function, they can directly use the corresponding Rdata files to reproduce the results.